adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

 * Fix get-graphuriinfo to correctly use pipeline
-* Fix gls /me/photo which seems to be broken by msa context uri under users?
 * Add custom list formats for graph service principal and application
 * fix invoke-graphmethod -uri ?
 * Uri parameter for new-graphobject?